 Overall, it affects about 6 million adults in the U.S. Not everyone who experiences panic attacks will go on to develop panic disorder.
 The attacks often begin in the teen or early adult years.

-Q:People who have panic attacks often mistake them for what condition?
+Q:People who have panic attacks often mistake them for heart attacks.
+True or False?

 Q:Unrelenting fear that causes avoidance of situations, activities, or places best describes what condition?